 ADVOCACY MARKETING - THE VERDICT

-Hopefully, these 7 points will clear up any and all doubts you might have had about advocacy marketing.
+Hopefully, these 7 points will clear up any and all doubts you might have had about advocacy marketing or brand advocacy.

 With overall cost being so low and the gain so high it would be foolish to disregard it as a valuable marketing tool that can be used to complement your overall marketing strategy.